Modulos/data_copilot/README.rst

 The default environment variables for connecting to the PostgreSQL database are:

-- `POSTGRES_DB`: The name of your PostgreSQL database.
-The default value is `postgres`.
+- `DB_CONNECTION_STRING`: The connection string for the PostgreSQL database.
+The default value is `postgresql://postgres:postgres@database:5432/postgres`.

-- `POSTGRES_HOST`: The hostname of your PostgreSQL server.
-The default value is `database`.
+For the PyPi version of Data Copilot, the default value is `sqlite:///data_copilot.db`.
-- `POSTGRES_PASSWORD`: The password for your PostgreSQL user.
-The default value is `postgres`.
-- `POSTGRES_PORT`: The port on which your PostgreSQL server is running.
-The default value is `5432`.
-- `POSTGRES_USER`: The username for accessing your PostgreSQL database.
-The default value is `postgres`.

-These default values should work out-of-the-box for most development setups.
-However, you can change them as needed to match your specific database configuration.

 Development and Hot Reloading